joshraphael/raddgen/README.md

 ## Features

 - Generates design doc of code notes, achievements, hashes, leaderboards and static data
-- Downloads images locally to associate with achievments
+- Downloads images locally to associate with achievements